Harald Hornborg

-Birger Harald Hornborg (16 February 1890, Helsinki - 10 July 1976, Karis) was a Finn-Swedish writer.
-He was the son of the chamberlain Albrecht Hornborg (1846-1926) and his second wife Alma Maria (1853-1932), and the younger brother of Eirik and Torsten Hornborg.
+Birger Harald Hornborg (16 February 1890 – 10 July 1976) was a Finland Swedish writer.
+He was the son of the chamberlain Albrecht Hornborg (1846–1926) and his second wife Alma Maria (1853–1932), and the younger brother of Eirik and Torsten Hornborg.

 Biography

-Hornborg graduated from the Nya svenska samskolan in Helsinki in 1909 and began working at the Nyland Brigade.
+Born in Helsinki, Hornborg graduated from the Nya svenska samskolan in Helsinki in 1909 and began working at the Nyland Brigade.
 He continued his studies at the Department of History and Linguistics at the Faculty of Philosophy at the University of Helsinki from 1909 to 1915, where he later graduated with a Bachelor of Arts degree in 1925 and a Master of Arts degree in 1927.

 Hornborg was among the first students to be recruited into the Jägar movement and in 1915 he became one of the first to undertake the pfadfinder-course in Germany.
 Hornborg was first assigned at the unit's second company.
 He later became part of the 27th Prussian Jäger Battalion's second company.
 On 12 July 1917 he was transferred to the battalion's reinforcement unit, from where he was transferred to the Finnish office in Berlin as a literary assistant.
 Hornborg had to remain in Berlin when the battalion departed for Finland due to his illness, and after recovering he was appointed chancellor of the Finnish embassy in Berlin in 1918, a position he held until 1920.
 Hornborg became a Jägerlieutenant in 1918 and a captain in 1940.